Soft Tournament Equilibrium

 The Bradley-Terry-Luce (BTL) model \citep{BradleyTerry1952,Luce1959} is a cornerstone of pairwise comparison analysis.
 It has been extended in many directions, including dynamic versions like Elo \citep{Elo1978} and TrueSkill \citep{Herbrich2006}, and contextual versions that condition on features \citep{Rajkumar2014}.

-Our probabilistic tournament model is a flexible, context-conditioned BTL model.
-The key innovation is not the model itself but the way we analyze its output using tournament solutions rather than converting it to a ranking.
+Our probabilistic tournament model is a flexible context-conditioned pairwise model, with BTL as a restricted scalar-score special case.
+The key innovation is not the likelihood itself but the way we analyze its output using tournament solutions rather than converting it to a ranking.